 Any filming of a commercial nature (i.e you’re set to make a commercial gain from using the footage) on Queenstown Lake District Council (QLDC) land requires a film permit, regardless of the size of the crew, or the equipment used.
 QLDC land includes footpaths, roads, parks, facilities, public places and reserves.

-Along with your film permit form, you will need to supply a copy of your public liability insurance certificate and site specific H&S documents when you submit your application, so make sure you have this ready.
+Along with your film permit form, you will need to supply a copy of your public liability insurance certificate, maps and site specific H&S documents when you submit your application, so make sure you have this ready.
 You may also require a Traffic Management Plan, Waterways Safety Plan and/or a Part 102 Drone Certification if you're filming on a road, waterway or with a drone.
 Permits can take up to a week to be approved after submission so it’s best to start working on this as soon as possible.

 Any filming using a drone on QLDC land, is only permitted if you have engaged the services of a licenced operator (they must hold a permit called a Part 102), and have obtained a permit.
 You can find licenced operators listed in the Industry Directory.